Insatiable (Nadine Coyle song)

-"Insatiable" is the debut solo single by Irish recording artist Nadine Coyle.
+"Insatiable" is the debut solo single by Irish singer Nadine Coyle.
 Co-written with Guy Chambers and produced by Ricci Riccardi, the song was released as the lead single from Coyle's debut solo album of the same name (2010).
 The accompanying music video for "Insatiable" was directed by Wayne Isham and features Coyle performing with a live band against various backdrops.
 It charted in Ireland, Scotland, the UK and charted on the European singles chart.

 Background

 "Insatiable" was Coyle's first solo single after seven years as a member of BRIT Award-winning girl group Girls Aloud.
 During the group's hiatus, Coyle announced plans to release a solo album.
 Nadine worked with a number of famous songwriters and producers, including Guy Chambers.
 BBC said the song "showcases a harder, guitar-led sound for the pop singer."
 Nadine revealed the song was intended to sound "sexy."

 Promotion

 The song received its official world premiere on In:Demand on 10 September.
 Coyle visited The Scott Mills Show on 15 September, giving the song its BBC Radio 1 premiere.
 However, Coyle failed to make the Radio 1 playlist, resulting in a lack of airplay.
 Coyle appeared on Paul O'Grady Live.
 She also appeared on Daybreak and The Album Chart Show to perform the song.
 Coyle had declined to perform on The X Factor to promote the single as she claimed it would compromise her vocals, and that she "is only interested in performing live", as the single "is such a big song".